 All applicants are encouraged to contact Allen Rodrigo, Director of NESCent, or Susan Alberts, Associate Director of Science and Synthesis, for feedback on project ideas.
-Proposals are considered four times a year, with deadlines on January 1, April 1, July 1 and September 1.
-The earliest start date of the short-term scholar is two and a half months after the proposal submission.
+The next deadline is December 1, 2014.
+The earliest start date is two and a half months after proposal submission.
 Please review our Reporting Requirements, Travel Guidelines, and Data and Software Policy before applying.

 Proposals for short-term visitors are short, not to exceed 2 single-spaced (12-pt type) pages, plus a 2-page CV.
 If joint proposal is being submitted, each investigator is required to submit an individual proposal.
 Proposals should be organized as follows:

 - Public Summary (250 words max) – written for the public and visible on the NESCent web site